servicebinding/spec/annotations.md

 ### Data model : Building blocks for expressing binding information

 * `path`: A template representation of the path to the element in the Kubernetes resource.
+The value of `path` could be specified in either [JSONPath](https://kubernetes.io/docs/reference/kubectl/jsonpath/) or [GO templates](https://golang.org/pkg/text/template/)

 * `elementType`: Specifies if the value of the element referenced in `path` is of type `string` / `sliceOfStrings` / `sliceOfMaps`.
+Defaults to `string` if omitted.

-* `objectType`: Specifies if the value of the element indicated in `path` refers to a `configMap`, `Secret` or a plain string in the current namespace!
+* `objectType`: Specifies if the value of the element indicated in `path` refers to a `configMap`, `secret` or a plain string in the current namespace!
+Defaults to `secret` if omitted and `elementType` is a non-`string`.

-* `bindAs`: Specifies if the element is to be bound as an environment variable or a volume mount.
+* `bindAs`: Specifies if the element is to be bound as an environment variable or a volume mount using the keywords `envVar` and `volume`, respectively.
+Defaults to `envVar` if omitted.

-* `destinationKey`: Specifies what the relevant `sourceKey` needs to be added as, in the binding secret.

 * `sourceKey`: Specifies the key in the configmap/secret that is be added to the binding secret.
 When used in conjunction with `elementType`=`sliceOfMaps`, `sourceKey` specifies the key in the slice of maps whose value would be used as a key in the binding secret.
+This optional field is the operator author intends to express that only when a specific field in the referenced `secret`/`configMap` is bindable.

 * `sourceValue`: Specifies the key in the slice of maps whose value would be used as the value, corresponding to the value of the `sourceKey` which is added as the key, in the binding secret.
+Mandatory only if `elementType` is `sliceOfMaps`.

 ### A Sample CR : The Kubernetes resource that the appliaction would bind to